-As on September 30, 2024, ~17% of the total installed power generation capacity of 17.55 GW of APL's subsidiaries does not have long-term PPAs of APL on a consolidated basis exposing it to merchant power tariffs and demand risk.
+As on December 31, 2024, \sim 13% of the total installed power generation capacity of 17.55 GW of APL's subsidiaries lack long-term PPAs of APL on a consolidated basis, exposing it to merchant power tariffs and demand risk.
 Tariffs in merchant route have been high in the last 2-3 years considering satisfactory power demand and sustainability in the medium term shall be a key monitorable.